artsmolin/pythogen/docs/README.md

 - `path/to/package/output` — path to the directory where package will be saved.

 ### Logs
 Logging takes place using integration.
 By default, an instance of class `DefaultLogsIntegration` is used.
-To set your own logic, you can create your own class that satisfies the base class `BaseLogsIntegration` and pass it to the instance during client initialization.
+To set your own logic, you can create your own class that satisfies the `LogsIntegration` protocol and pass it to the instance during client initialization.

 Usage with custom integration
 ```python